Adjunct Affiliations

 Publication Highlights

-Islamic Central Asia: An Anthology of Historical Sources (Indiana University Press, 2010), co-edited with Scott C. Levi.
-[The Anthology features my original English translations of sources in Arabic, Persian, Turkic, Russian, and Old French.]
+Sela, Ron and Scott C. Levi.
+Islamic Central Asia: An Anthology of Historical Sources (Indiana University Press, 2010) [The Anthology features my original translations of sources in Arabic, Persian, Turkic, Russian, and Old French.]

+Sela, Ron.
 Ritual and Authority in Central Asia: The Khan's Inauguration Ceremony.
-Papers on Inner Asia no. 37 (Bloomington: RIFIAS, 2003), 79 pp.
+Papers on Inner Asia no. 37 (Bloomington: RIFIAS, 2003).

 Current Research Projects